 To promote a culture of inclusive learning within the classroom, consider creating an infographic on the diversity of learners to get to know your students and how to stimulate learning through their learning modalities.

-Recognizing the diverse backgrounds, learning styles and needs of students allows educators to tailor their instructional approaches accordingly.
+Recognizing the diverse backgrounds, learning styles and needs of students allows educators to tailor their education proposal plans accordingly.
 By acknowledging and celebrating differences in culture, language, abilities and experiences, educators can create a welcoming and respectful environment.

 Types of Learners Infographic